TheDarkElites/quantumrings-quantum-factorization-challenge-yquantum-2025/shors-overview.md

 Goal: Implement a universal Shor’s algorithm that can factor some large semiprime from the hackathon’s list.
 You get 200 qubits, so push it as far as you can without overshooting the time limit!

-Most quantum circuit simulators are unable to use provide more than 30 or so qubits to use in your algorithm.
+Most quantum circuit simulators provide about 30 or so qubits to use in your algorithm.
 * Quantum Rings will provide you **64 qubits** for free!
 * If you are a student, you get **128 qubits**.
 * But wait, there's more...